Flag of the president of the United States

-The flag of the president of the United States consists of the presidential coat of arms on a dark blue background.
+The flag of the president of the United States consists of the presidential seal on a dark blue background.
 While having the same design as the presidential seal since 1945, the flag has a separate history, and the designs on the flag and seal have at different times influenced each other.
-The flag is often displayed by the president in official photos, or flown next to the casket of a former president in official funeral processions, and flown on the president's motorcade.
+The flag is often displayed near the president in official photos, or flown next to the casket of a former president in official funeral processions, and flown on the president's motorcade.
 The flag is not flown at half-staff since there is always an incumbent president in office.
-The current flag is defined in :
+Unlike some head of state standards, the presidential flag does not fly on the White House flag pole instead of the national flag when the president is in residence; the flag of the United States continuously flies over the White House whether the president is at home or not.